Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 tags:
     - AI
     - Kubernetes
-titleTemplate: "GPU Pooling | GPU Utilization Issues"
+titleTemplate: "GPU Pooling | Increase GPU Usage | How to share remote GPU for LLM Serving"
 description: "What is GPU Virtualization, Pooling and How it works.
 How to Solve Low GPU Usage issue.
 NVIDIA GPU Pooling ways.
 How Tensor Fusion Improves GPU Utilization by 400%.
 Maximize Large-scale AI Service Inference Efficiency"
 ---
 # Why Tensor Fusion is the Game Changer in GPU Virtualization

 [[toc]]

 ## Background

-Recently, while working on our company's cloud cost optimization, most cloud resource cost control strategies were clear, but the exorbitant GPU fees remained a persistent headache.
+Recently, while working on our company's cloud cost optimization, most cloud resource cost control strategies were clear, but the exorbitant GPU fees remained a headache.

 In October, I caught up with an old friend who happened to be researching GPU virtualization.
-After seeing his prototype demo, my intuition told me this was a **revolutionary technology** with the potential to create a **unicorn-level enterprise**.
+After seeing his prototype, my intuition told me it will be a **revolutionary technology** with possibly create a **unicorn-level company**.

-We immediately aligned our vision and started working on the project in our spare time, naming it [Tensor Fusion](https://docs.tensor-fusion.ai/).
+We immediately aligned our vision and started working on the project in our spare time, naming it [Tensor Fusion](https://tensor-fusion.ai/).

-As our research into GPU virtualization deepened, I compiled some valuable insights that both answer **why we're committed to this venture** and demonstrate to users and investors **where our product value lies**.
+As our research into GPU virtualization deepened, I compiled some valuable insights that both answer **why we're committed to this venture** and demonstrate to users or investors **where our product value lies**.

 Before diving into the technical discussion, you can check out the Demo to understand what Tensor Fusion is.
-The documentation is available here: [https://docs.tensor-fusion.ai/](https://docs.tensor-fusion.ai/).
+The docs are available here: [Get Started](https://tensor-fusion.ai/guide/get-started).
 We welcome trials and feedback.

 <video-player src="https://filecdn.code2life.top/TensorFusion-demo.mp4" poster="https://filecdn.code2life.top/tfs-no-play-poster.png" />